ln-komandur/IP-Cameras/README.md

 1. Update firmware to version 1.0.280 so that the camera can use ftps (protocol) - this is available [here](https://support.reolink.com/attachments/token/1ISbkfiJ3uJ2rganejlK6JUvG/?name=IPC_523128M5MP.1387_22100633.RLC-510WA.OV05A10.5MP.WIFI1021.REOLINK.pak) per this [discussion about correct Reolink firmware version to support **FTPs**](https://www.reddit.com/r/reolinkcam/comments/10iv3di/question_my_rlc510wa_cannot_connect_to_filezilla/) .
 ***Note*** firmware version 1.0.276 will not support ftps protocol, and the 'test' will fail.

 ### Connect to wifi
 1. Provide wifi credentials of the 5GHz band SSID
 2. Provide the (local) `hostname` of the ftp box (not local ip address), port as 21, and the credentials for `ipcamera` user.
     1. Using `hostname`
         1.  makes it flexible to connect the linux box to the router either via wifi or RJ45.
-        2.  helps the cameras find and connect to the desktop ftp box, even if the router allocates a different ip address to it
+        2.  helps the cameras find and connect to the ftp box, even if the router allocates a different ip address to it

 ### Provide FTPs details
 1. Enable the ftps soft switch